 If you don’t want to go on either of these rides and want to continue with your princess themed day, then keep on walking through to Adventureland.

-If you have time, or if you just need a short break from princesses, then head on Splash or Big Thunder Mountain.
+If you have time, or if you just need a short break from princesses, then head on to Tiana’s Bayou Adventure (Opening in 2024) or Big Thunder Mountain.

 Just like the Seven Dwarfs Mine Train, both of these rides have substantial wait times, so if you can, make use of Genie + or Lightning Lanes.